-A new rapid testing service for people without COVID-19 symptoms is coming to Newtown for four weeks from 7 June.
+Walk-in rapid testing service for people without COVID-19 symptoms is available in Newtown from 7 June to 4 July.

 This pilot programme will help Powys Teaching Health Board and Powys County Council to understand more about the spread of coronavirus in the county, and to prevent future outbreaks.

-“Whilst coronavirus cases in the Newtown area are currently very low, we also know that new variants are a continuing threat for all of us in Wales.
+Coronavirus cases in Powys are rising against, and the Delta variant is now the dominant strain in Wales.
 Testing people without symptoms (asymptomatic testing) is a useful tool to identify any new variants and help us stop them in their tracks.”

-The asymptomatic testing centre will use Lateral Flow Devices to check for the presence of coronavirus.
+The asymptomatic testing centre uses Lateral Flow Devices to check for the presence of coronavirus.
 Anyone who tests positive use the Lateral Flow Device will be referred to the town's testing centre for a PCR test.

 All of Wales is at alert level 2, and it remains vital for all of us to continue to follow the latest guidance to prevent the spread of Coronavirus.
 This includes following social distancing rules and wearing a face covering.

 The developments of the centre is a joint project between Powys Teaching Health Board, Powys County Council, Welsh Ambulance Service NHS Trust and Welsh Government.

 This service is for people who do not have COVID-19 symptoms.

 People with symptoms should continue to book a test at our testing centres across Powys or request a test by post by visiting www.gov.uk/get-coronavirus-test or calling 119 (7am to 11pm).
 People with hearing or speech difficulties can call 18001 119.

 It is open to all ages, but people under the age of 16 must be accompanied by a parent or guardian.